clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 !!! question "Question 10"
     :question:
-    How many chromosomes have deletions?
+    Based on the Genome view, how many chromosomes have deletions?
 (Always take special care when looking at the X chromosome)

 !!! question "Question 11"
     :question:
-    How many chromosomes have duplications?
+    Based on the Genome view, how many chromosomes have duplications?

 !!! question "Question 12"
     :question: